-2nd Occurrence: The teacher sends device to Assistant Principal, AP documents violation, two hours of detention or Saturday School assigned and parent needs to pick up the item in the AP's office.
+2nd Occurrence: The teacher sends device to Assistant Principal, AP documents violation, student completes educational intervention as assigned, and parent needs to pick up the item in the AP's office.

-3^{rd} Occurrence: The teacher sends device to Assistant Principal, AP documents violation, possible suspension or four hours Saturday School for defiance and parent needs to pick up the item in the AP's office.
+3rd Occurrence: The teacher sends device to Assistant Principal, AP documents violation, possible four hours Saturday School for defiance and parent needs to pick up the item in the AP's office.

-4th Occurrence: One day of On Campus Suspension is assigned and parent needs to pick up the item in the AP's office after completion of suspension.
+4th Occurrence: One day of educational intervention is assigned and parent needs to pick up the item in the AP's office after completion of suspension.